kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/compiler.md

 ##### `assets`

 A list of patterns for finding asset files.
-It works like [source-files](#source-files)!
+This field works like [source-files](#source-files)!

 Asset files are different from source files in that they're copied directly to the build folder, unchanged and untouched.
 Images, audio and static text files should be listed in this field.